Log In

 The pair said that although they were tired and exhausted from the ordeal, the airlines and airport authorities accommodated to their needs.

 The man said he believed the flight could have continued onwards to Mexico despite the odour, and his wife agreed.
-She added that they weren't affected by the situation.
+She added that they were not adversely affected by the situation.

-Another passenger said he was returning to work after spending his vacation in Europe.
+Another passenger said he was returning to work after spending his holiday in Europe.

 He said he enjoyed the hospitality of the island and added — in a sentiment shared by others — that he planned to return to Bermuda to explore further.